jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Verizon-Data-Breach-Investigations-Report-2024.md

 has been for the last three years.
-However, the only good news is that it hasnt increased this year and holds steady at 16% of all incidents.In other news, Payment card data being compromised has dropped to an all\-time low, from 41% of breaches in
+However, the only good news is that it hasnt increased this year and holds steady at 16% of all incidents.
+In other news, Payment card data being compromised has dropped to an all\-time low, from 41% of breaches in
 2023 to now only 19%.
 This decrease